-The convenience stores of Seven-Eleven Japan not only stock a wide range of instant ramen noodles, but you can also buy various kinds of instant miso and clear soups there, which include a packaged instant seaweed soup I bought the other day.
+The convenience stores of 7 Eleven Japan not only carry a wide range of instant ramen noodles but also stock various kinds of instant miso and clear soups.

 Mozuku Soup (もずくスープ)

-Once pouring 160 ml of boiling water onto the soup base block, it dissolves in water and turns into a clear soup with soft, tender seaweeds.
+As for the cooking of this instant soup, once you pour 160 ml boiling water onto the soup base in a bowl, the block instantly dissolves in water and turns into a clear soup with tender seaweeds.

 Due to the polysaccharide on the surface, the seaweed Mozuku is slightly slimy, but I don’t care so much because I’m Japanese and I’ve eaten it countless times.

 The broth is lightly salted and flavored with the umami ingredients written above.
 The most striking feature of this seaweed soup is the pleasant crunchy textures of Mozuku and Kuki Wakame.

 Speaking of Mozuku, the quintessential Japanese dish using the seaweed is Mozukusu.

 As previously mentioned in this article, Mozuku-Su is easy to prepare.
 And using the vinegared seaweed, you can readily make Mozuku soup too.

 Based on this recipe, for 2 servings, first, bring a mixture of water (200 ml) and chicken broth mix (1/2 teaspoon) to a simmer.

 Then add the Mozuku-Su (100 grams) and once the soup returns to the simmer, sprinkle a dash of salt and pepper.